Far-right politics in Finland: Terrorism

-During the European migrant crisis 40 asylum seeker reception centres were targets of arson attacks.
-In its annual threat assessment for 2020, the National Bureau of Investigation found that despite of the ban of the NRM, the threat of far-right terrorism had risen and identified 400 persons of interest "motivated and with the capacity to perform terrorism in Finland".
+During the European migrant crisis, 40 asylum seeker reception centres were targets of arson attacks.
+In its annual threat assessment for 2020, the National Bureau of Investigation found that despite the ban of the NRM, the threat of far-right terrorism had risen and identified 400 persons of interest "motivated and with the capacity to perform terrorism in Finland".
 International links and funding networks were pointed out as a special source of concern.

-On December 4, 2021, the Finnish police arrested a five-man cell in Kankaanpää on suspicion of planning a terror attack and confiscated numerous firearms including assault rifles and tens of kilos of explosives.
+On 4 December 2021 Finnish police arrested a five-man cell in Kankaanpää on suspicion of planning a terror attack and confiscated numerous firearms including assault rifles and tens of kilos of explosives.
 According to the Finnish media the men adhered to the ideology of Atomwaffen and James Mason and used Atomwaffen-like symbols.

 In July 2022, a group of youth stole all the rainbow flags from a library in Lapua and left an improvised explosive device behind.
-There were no casualties but a gay pride event was interrupted by the explosion.
+There were no casualties, but a gay pride event was interrupted by the explosion.
 On 26 August 2022 a bomb exploded near a pride in Savonlinna, the police has arrested two locals for the act.

+In July 2023 Finnish police arrested five men in Lahti who possessed assault rifles and adhered to accelerationism and Siege and planned to ignite a race war by attacking the infrastructure, electric grid and railroads.
+The men discussed forming a new Atomwaffen cell and discussed assassinating Prime minister Sanna Marin.
+It was reported the men had at least planned training in Russia and had met with Janus Putkonen.
+Later multiple sources confirmed the men had acquired training for the use of firearms and explosives.
+Additionally the group committed burglaries against left-wing targets.
+On 31 October 2023, the men from Lahti were convicted of terrorism offenses.
+A 29-year-old Viljam Nyman was sentenced to 3 years and 4 months.
+A man born in 2001 was sentenced to 7 months of probation and another man born in 1996 was sentenced to 1 year and 9 months.
+The fourth man was sentenced to 1 year and 2 months in jail.
+A man affiliated with the Lahti group is also suspected of plotting a ritual murder and sending a string of letter bombs sent to Social Democrat, Green and Left party offices.

+In mid-June 2024, there was a series of racist stabbings in Oulu.
+One of the perpetrators was on the terror watchlist for connections to the outlawed terror group Nordic Resistance Movement.
+Another perpetrator was a supporter of the NRM as well.
+The third attacker was unaffiliated.
+The three men stabbed several people with a perceived immigrant background, causing life-threatening injuries.